Pro softball team suffers fallout after GM’s anthem tweet

 And Dawgs coach Mike Steuerwald said the situation “probably severed the relationship between ownership and the front office and myself.”

-Cat Osterman, who plays for the Pride, and Monica Abbott, who plays for the Dawgs — both members of Team USA — are among those who have criticized May’s tweet.
+Dawgs players Cat Osterman and Monica Abbott — both members of Team USA — are among those who have criticized May’s tweet.
 Attempts to reach Scrap Yard and May this week were unsuccessful.

 AJ Andrews, one of two Black players for the Pride, said she is concerned about Black people dying in police custody and is energized by the protests that have taken place around the world since the death of George Floyd while in the custody of Minneapolis police.